top of page

 The Tide of History

-The realisation of Mutualistic Capitalism is not only good for all people, but history and biology show that it is the most resilient and competitive system in the long term.
+The maximisation of economic activity in the mutualistic quadrant is not only good for all people, but history and biology show that it is the most resilient and competitive system in the long term.
 Biology shows that species that have found ways to promote mutualism have tended to outcompete those that are less cooperative or dependent on parasitic strategies.
 In fact, many biological parasites have evolved over time to become less damaging to their hosts, some even evolving to become cooperative symbiotes, lest they become extinct.
 This shows that it is not only possible to transition from parasitism to mutualism, but if we wish to thrive over the long term, then it is in our interests to embrace mutualism.

 One of the main challenges to transitioning to Mutualistic Capitalism is that the rules that govern how society and the economy function have been strongly influenced by those who have the greatest power within the economy today, which tend to be those who reside in the Parasitism quadrant.
 This means they tend to manipulate the rules to entrench their advantage, such as by opposing legislation that would hold them responsible for the impact they have on the Universal Commons.
 This can be seen from moves by lobby groups that oppose things like environmental protection, the regulation of pollution, or the introduction of carbon pricing or sugar taxes.